Why Urban Studies?

 Community and Non-Profit Leadership

-The program prepares students for successful careers in the non-profit, youth agency and community development sector.
-It serves mid-career non-profit professionals seeking further understanding of the urban experience.
+The program prepares students for successful careers in the non-profit, neighborhood and community development, and housing advocacy sectors.

 Government and Public Service Careers

-An M.A. degree provides students seeking careers in this sector with competitive training and a firm understanding of the social issues essential to promoting public policy and serving the urban population.
-It also serves individuals working for Housing Development Agencies, Economic Development Corporations, and Business Improvement Districts.
+An M.A. degree provides students with competitive training in the social issues essential to public policymaking.
+It serves individuals working for Housing Development Agencies, Economic Development Corporations, and Business Improvement Districts.

 Real Estate Development and Building Industry Careers

 Individuals who are seeking employment in the real estate and building industries profit from an MA Degree in Urban Studies as a baseline of professional training.

 The M.A. degree in Urban Studies provides key training for careers in museums, non-profit organizations in the arts and arts education, and cultural institutions vital to the urban world.

 Primary and Secondary Education

 Students beginning their teaching careers as well as already experienced teachers profit from the breadth of knowledge and hands-on experience about urban social and economic conditions available in the MA Program.